How to prepare your application

 Further details on the appeals process can be found on the 'Appeal a Planning Decision' pages accessed via the 'Related Links' section of this page.

-By virtue of Section 27 of the Planning Act 1997, commencement of development is taken to be initiated if any material operation or change of use comprised in the development is carried out, such as:
+By virtue of Section 27 of the 1997 Act, commencement of development is normally taken to be initiated if any operational development or change of use comprised in the development is carried out, such as:

-We do not notify applicants when an approval is due to expire and you should therefore make a note of the expiration date and take steps to commence the development within the time-frame.
+We do not notify applicants when an approval is due to lapse, and you should therefore make a note of the expiration date.

-Planning permission (and other types of consent) may be subject to conditions that require further details to be submitted for the approval of the Council before the development is commenced.
+Planning permission (and other approval types) may be subject to conditions that require further details to be submitted for the approval of the Council before the development is commenced.

 It is important in these cases that the applicant or agent allows sufficient time for these details to be prepared, submitted to and approved in writing by the Council before the commencement of development.